 In addition to partnerships with third-party platforms, many indies also operate a self-hosted platform that links to their game’s main website.
 Selling directly to consumers allows you to offer a highly customized experience with full control over purchase flow.
 You can advertise game expansions after checkout, show users related merchandise, or just give them a thumbs up and thank them for buying direct.
 It’s all up to you.

 Having a self-owned platform in addition to a presence on third-party platforms means you get the best of both worlds, including discovery and built-in customers from the latter, and full branding and control for the former.
-You also won’t lose ownership over your game.
-Even if your favorite platform shuts down, players will still have a reliable place to go for new purchases or re-downloads.
+You also won’t lose ownership of your game.
+Even if your favorite platform shuts down, players will still have a reliable place to go for new purchases or re-download.

 One of Xsolla’s core features is a customizable digital distribution platform you can create, edit, and manage on your own.
 Offer pre-order packages, custom add-ons, merchandise, and much more, all in a unified dashboard you can set up in minutes.
 Xsolla Pay Station handles the back-office stuff such as currency conversion, taxes, and fraud prevention.